tock/tock/doc/reference/trd104-syscalls.md

 `yield-param-A`, and `yield-param-B` are unused and reserved.

-### 4.1.3 Yield-WaitFor-CallbackIfPresent
+### 4.1.3 Yield-WaitFor-NoCallback

-The third call, Yield-WaitFor-CallbackIfPresent, suspends the process until one specific upcall---the `WaitedForUpcallId`---is ready to execute.
+The third call, Yield-WaitFor-NoCallback, suspends the process until one specific upcall---the `WaitedForUpcallId`---is ready to execute.
 If other events arrive that would invoke an upcall on this process, they are queued by the kernel, and will be delivered after the event for the `WaitedForUpcallId`.
 Event order in this queue is maintained.

 This process will resume execution when an event in the kernel generates an upcall that matches the `WaitedForUpcallId`.

-_Note:_ In the case that the upcall for the `WaitedForUpcallId` is set to the Null Upcall, no userspace callback function will execute, but Yield-WaitFor will still return.
-If and only if the waited-for upcall is the Null Upcall, the contents of r0-r3 will be set to Upcall Arguments as-feasible, specifically:
+No userspace callback function will invoked by the kernel.
+Instead, the contents of r0-r3 will be set to Upcall Arguments as-feasible, specifically:

  - A `SubscribeUpcall` will set r0-r2 and leave r3 untouched.

-Userspace can use `yield-result` to determine whether a callback executed.

 `yield-param-A` is the Driver number and `yield-param-B` is the Subscribe number to wait for.
 Together, these make up the